jpbandroid/jpbMusic/README.md

 </p>

 <p align="center">
-  A elegant and light weight music player for Android 5.1 Lollipop and later <br>
+  An elegant and lightweight music player for Android 5.1 Lollipop and later <br>
 </p>

 ---